DLR-RM/stable-baselines3/docs/guide/install.rst

     pip install stable-baselines3[extra]

-This includes an optional dependency OpenCV to display the environments when using ``SubprocVecEnv``.
-If you do not need it, you can install without OpenCV:
+This includes an optional dependencies like OpenCV or ```atari-py``` to train on atari games.
+If you do not need those, you can use:

 .. code-block:: bash